Since Brexit, the number of reported hate crimes in England has skyrocketed.

 (One of the best examples of this in action, which immediately leaped to my mind when I was writing this, is Christie’s novella The Incredible Theft.
 One of her better Poirot stories, and not too long.)

-Except, when you phrase it that way, you realize we do tire of it, eventually.
+Except, when you phrase it that way, I think it’s impossible to not acknowledge we do tire of it, eventually.
 We get so very tired.

 Here is a question for the ghost of Agatha Christie.